Feeling lonely and lacking social connections can happen to anyone of any age.

 The Silver Line is a free confidential helpline for older people, open 24 hours a day.
 Call Silver Line for information, friendship and advice at any time of the day or night.
 Tel 0800 4 70 80 90 (freephone).

 Sikh Elders Service is run by Touchstone for Sikh men and women aged 55 and over who live in Leeds.
 The aim is to improve the health and well-being of older Sikh people, by supporting them to live independently and live fulfilling lives.
-The Service includes one-to-one support and group activities, information, practical support and befriending.
-You can refer yourself or be referred to this service.
-Contact them by phone 0113 216 3143 (Punjabi line) or see their website for details.
+The service includes one-to-one support and group activities, information, practical support and befriending.
+You can refer yourself to this service.
+Contact them by phone 0113 216 3143 (Punjabi line).

 Groups and services for people of all ages